 "Guys and Dolls" staged by the college musical group plays at the Community Center running this weekend and next.
 This is one of the grand musicals of old Broadway and well worth your bucks.
 Dates are Friday and Saturday at 7:30 p.m. and Sunday at 2 p.m.
 Don't miss this one, the musical theater company does a fine job.
 Two great songs (among many) are "If I Were a Bell" and "Sit Down, You're Rocking the Boat."

-"Wonder of the World," is presented by the Proscenium Players this weekend and next at the Brewry Arts Center Black Box Theatre.
+"Wonder of the World," is presented by the Proscenium Players this weekend and next at the Brewry ARts Cente Black Box Theatre.
 A marvelously funny play with a distinct disconnect with ordinary TV-type humor.
 Some of the words may not be your choice for kids (although they hear it every day) so don't take them.
 But don't let that stop you from seeing one of the most original comdies to play Carson in a long time " if ever.
 Shows are Friday and Saturday at 7:30 p.m. and Sunday at 2 p.m.

-PBS part five of a six-part series about a woman newly elected prime minister in a sort of fluke election.
+PBS part four of a six-part series about a woman newly elected prime minister in a sort of fluke election.
 It's really worth your time if you like reasonably literate TV fare.
 It plays Sunday night on Channel 5 (or 29 for off-the-air antenna reception).
-Roz is the PM and she's already faced her latest crisis.
+Roz is the new PM and she's already faced her latest crisis.
 Now she has to figure out how to fun a stuffy old government.
 It may be a dream story of democacy at work but it's fun.

 "Fragments of Latin America," a collection of photographs by Western Nevada College Graphic Communications instructor Jayna Conkey, will hang in the College Gallery through Nov.
 29. The exhibit features digital photographs from Mexico, Panama, Ecuador, Chile, Peru, Costa Rica, Nicaragua, and Guatemala.
 Call 445-3000.